 - The British Council: Links to useful advice and information on funding.

 - Cardiff University: Information on scholarships and funding through Cardiff University.
 Please note that this information is aimed at pre-entry students.

 - The Educational Grants Directory: This reference book can be loaned from the Student Support Centre

-- Other publications that are available from large libraries include:
+- Other publications available from large libraries include:

 - The Grants Register

 - A Guide to Grants for Individuals in Need

 - Money to Study